Suez Canal blockage adds to pressure points in global trade - WTMJ

 The incident is another ripple worsening shortages of shipping containers in Asia, which means retailers may be late getting TVs, furniture, clothes, auto parts and many other goods that are shipped via containers.

-About 12% of global trade by volume goes through the Suez Canal, but it accounts for 30% of the world’s daily shipping container freight.
+The Suez Canal accounts for 30% of the world’s daily shipping container freight.
 That makes it the most important conduit for trade between Europe and Asia.
 Some 19,000 vessels passed through the canal last year, according to official figures.

-Lee of the Milken Institute points to the semiconductor industry as an area especially vulnerable to disruptions from shipping delays and is already plagued by shortages.
+Lee of the Milken Institute points to the semiconductor industry as an area especially vulnerable to disruptions from shipping delays.
+It is already plagued by shortages.
 Companies in Europe often get the components they need to make computer chips from suppliers in Asia.

 “The shortage of semiconductors right now is so severe, that kind of delay in supply, even by a week or two, could also lengthen the delays in semiconductor production, which has stalled automobile and other electronics’ production,” Lee said.